 If there's a failure in electronics, and you think one of the sensors might be causing the issues, we recommend getting your car checked first via car diagnostic.

 EPC warning light and its alternative in the case of diesel engines

 As already said, the EPC warning light appears in gasoline engines.
 If similar problems happen in the case of diesel cars, the glow plug warning light will appear.
-However, this warning light can signal several causes, so we recommend you take your vehicle to a service center for a car diagnostic.
+However, this warning light can signal several causes, so we recommend taking your vehicle to a service center for a diagnostic.